 Spiced grass-fed beef roast anyone?
-This Spiced Grass-Fed Beef Roast serves as a great main course or substitution for corned beef (usually contains an excessive amount of nitrites) for your countless family dinners.
-The prep is fairly simple and the aroma from cooking will make your home smell delightful.
+This Spiced Grass-Fed Beef Roast serves as a great main course or substitution for corned beef (a favourite for St. Patrick’s Day that usually contains an excessive amount of nitrites) for your countless family dinners.
+The prep is fairly simple, and the aroma from cooking will make your home smell delightful.
 Serve it at home or take it to a party, either way it will be a hit!
-It also, makes terrific leftovers, but we already know their will not be any left over after you and your family fall in love with this recipe!
+It also, makes terrific leftovers, but we already know their will not be any left over after you and your family fall in love with this recipe.

 - 4 pounds grass fed bottom round, chuck roast, or sirloin roast